Capitulation of Saldanha Bay: Background

-Elphinstone turned his attention to planning operations against the Dutch East Indies and the French island base of Île de France.
+Elphinstone turned his attention to planning operations against the Dutch East Indies and the French Indian Ocean colony of Isle de France.
 He sailed for Madras in his flagship to take command of the East Indies Station, but maintained a strong garrison and naval presence at the Cape Colony under Sir James Henry Craig and Commodore John Blankett.
 Much of his squadron subsequently dispersed on operations across the Indian Ocean.
 While Elphinstone was consolidating his position, the Batavian government determined in November 1795 to send an expedition to inspect its new colonies in the Dutch East Indies, as the previous owner, the Dutch East India Company, was about to be nationalised.
 The expedition was to call at the Cape Colony on its way; if that colony had been captured, an attempt at recapture could be made, but only if this was feasible.
 The expedition did not carry a large number of troops or boats to land them.
-If the colony was in enemy hands the expedition was to bypass the Cape Colony and sail directly for Île de France.
+If the colony was in enemy hands the expedition was to bypass the Cape Colony and sail directly for Isle de France.

 A squadron was prepared under the command of Schout-bij-nacht Engelbertus Lucas Sr., who had sailed to the East Indies once in 1786, but otherwise had no experience of long expeditionary campaigns.
 His force comprised three 66-gun ships of the line, Dordrecht, Tromp and Revolutie along with six smaller warships.
 After calling at the Cape Colony, Lucas was to continue his expedition in order to reinforce the Dutch East Indies.